Welcome

 After the corporation was created on May 29, 2009, it lasted 14 months, at which time it was dissolved by Sec. of State Brian Kemp for nonpayment of annual fees by the developer.
 The HOA remained dissolved between Sept 18, 2010 and January 20, 2014 for unpaid state fees.
 At this interval, despite the corporate dissolution, the recorded covenants remained in full force and affect, according to common law.
 After the corporate HOA was reinstated, Georgia law states “it resumes carrying on its business as if the administrative dissolution had never occurred."* Georgia Code § 14-3-1422 (2020) section d.

 The homeowner association board officers are made up of property owners in the subdivision.
-All owners are members and promise to pay annual dues per the recorded covenant that runs with the land.
-The homeowners are the ultimate controllers of the HOA as they can vote in directors of their choice.
-Directors can be anybody and not necessarily own or live in the Subdivision.
-As of 2024 there has been no interest in forming a quorum needed to make improvements to the subdivision's management.
+All owners are members and promise to pay annual dues per their PUD Riders to their Security Deeds (mortgages) and/or the recorded covenant that runs with the land.
+The homeowners are the ultimate controllers of the HOA, as they can vote in directors of their choice.
+Directors can be anybody and do not need to live in the Subdivision.
+As of 2026, there has been no interest in forming a quorum needed to modify the covenants or enact motions to make improvements to the subdivision's property or management procedures.

 Each year an annual letter states that the board desires to promote the value and salability of homes by ensuring the roads are in good shape and the neighborhood is maintained.
 This maintenance goal is to ensure all owners preserve the highest property values possible.
 This entails upkeep for appearance and cleanliness, and also ensures compliance with various ordinances within the Lanier county codes.
-The HOA's maintenance goals currently coexist with at least one or more board members stating they "do not intend to enforce the covenants...as they are currently written. " The membership is unaware of this fact or else has shown no interest.
+The HOA's maintenance goals currently coexist with at least one or more board members stating they "do not intend to enforce the covenants...as they are currently written."
+The membership is unaware of this fact or else has shown no interest in having the covenants enforced uniformly and fairly.

 A call for an annual "members" meeting is given in January of each year to elect new directors.
 IF at least 18 members, one from each of 18 homes, is present at the annual meeting, then members can propose changes and vote them into official resolutions with a 51% majority vote; a minimum of just 10 votes.
 This is how the members can have some control over their community.
 Members themselves can call for a "special meeting" if at least 20 members come together to make such a request.